Ramonster1/JMatrix/README.md

 - the dot product by roughly 400%
 - applying a combine function by roughly 300%

-However, there's potential for more performance improvements such as:
+However, there's potential for more performance improvements, as discussed below.
-- defining the capacity of ArrayLists when filling a Matrix
-- using distributed computing (perhaps using Aeron cluster), particularly beneficial when using large datasets often used in machine learning
-- bytecode analysis for compiler improvements, such as keeping method bytecode under 35 bytes to improve C1 inlining optimisations
-- using a high-performance arithmetic library such as [Apfloat](https://www.apfloat.org/apfloat_java/) (number implementation classes such as BigDecimal are quite poor on GC performance since they're immutable, this is a big bottleneck in performance)
-- investigate whether using memory-mapped files could be used effectively to store large matrices to reduce the GC overhead

 This library is largely based on the Python code to make a neural network in the book [Make your own Neural Network by Tariq Rashid](https://howtolearnmachinelearning.com/books/machine-learning-books/make-your-own-neural-network/) which uses the Python numpy library for performing matrix calculations.

+---

+## Planned improvements/Roadmap towards low-latency

+Roadmap towards low-latency is:
+- Reduce latency of list calculations, e.g. set ArrayList capacity to prevent the underlying array from resizing.
+- Use distributed computing (perhaps using Aeron cluster), to take a divide-and-conquer approach.
+Particularly beneficial when using large datasets often used in machine learning.
+- Bytecode analysis for compiler improvements, such as keeping method bytecode under 35 bytes to improve C1 inlining optimisations
+- Use a high-performance arithmetic library such as [Apfloat](https://www.apfloat.org/apfloat_java/) (number implementation classes such as BigDecimal are quite poor on GC performance since they're immutable, this is a big bottleneck in performance), or create a new low/no-GC high-precision low-latency arithmetic Java library.
+- Investigate whether using memory-mapped files could be used effectively to store large matrices to reduce the GC overhead
+- Support custom thread pool management for improved multithreading control.
+- More unit & benchmark tests.
+May remove fork/join implementations if they don't provide performance benefits since it requires more thought for the user to select an appropriate threshold value, or alternatively auto-generate a threshold value, similarly to parallel stream methods.

 ---